MichiHo/studienprojekt/README.md

 -   `ade20k/additional_dataset_stats.py` takes the whole dataset and creates a pkl-file containing parents (with counts), objectcounts and scene presence for each ADE-class and number of images for each scene.
 -   `ade20k/make_summary.py` takes a set of ADE-classes and creates a HTML file with examples and statistics.
 -   `ade20k/objects.py` takes the classes_new file and lets one pick classes interactively, for which all possible parent classes are shown with the count of how often it is the case, and also how often the class appears in which scene.
+-   `ade20k/pick_snippets.py` picks a given number of random snippets from a dataset.

 TODO: one script for one/multiple examples of one/multiple ade-classes, optionally outlined and one script for stats.